 What is Biodynamic Craniosacral Therapy

-This video by Steve Haines is a good introduction to Biodynamic Craniosacral Therapy
+This video by Ged Sumner is a good introduction to Biodynamic Craniosacral Therapy

 The Biodynamic approach has evolved into a remarkable body therapy that has created a highly skilled way of listening to the body’s inherent health expressions.
 The therapist typically looks for and encourages the forces of health to set the priorities of the session and to bring about natural adjustments from within the body’s own resources.
 It is characterized by a strong orientation to the holism of the human experience where both the body’s anatomy and physiology are related to in real time with the subtle forces of life that act through the interface of the body’s fluids.
 Subtle movements in the body’s fluid and tissue fields are being listened for and the natural movement towards stillness is seen as deeply healing.